Hugo Sotil: 1978 FIFA World Cup: Second Round

 Peru finished first in the South American qualifying subgroup for the 1978 FIFA World Cup qualification after draws with Ecuador, 1–1, and Chile, 1–1, in the first leg and wins by 4–0 against Ecuador a victory against Chile 2–0 in the second leg, with Sotil scoring one and assisting the other to Juan Carlos Oblitas.

 At the 1978 FIFA World Cup Sotil appeared in two out of three group stage matches.
 His first start of the competition was a 3–1 win over Scotland, on 3 June.
 After a draw with the Netherlands, 0–0, and a win over Iran 4–1, Peru pushed the Netherlands into second place in Group 4.
-Expectations were high for Peru, however, with 3 losses, Peru finished at the bottom of their group went out in the second round.
+Expectations were high for Peru, however, with three losses, Peru finished at the bottom of their group went out in the second round.
 Sotil failed to score in the tournament.

+Style of play

+Sotil was a skilled forward, with great dribbling.
+He also played as attacking midfielder and was a great assistant of football, due to the large number of goal passes he offered to his teammates.

 He became famous for his great passing qualities and excellent dribbling, but allegedly various personal problems curtailed his playing career.

+Death

+On 20 December 2024, Sotil was hospitalized in Lima under intensive care after experiencing septic shock due to multiple organ failure.
+He died ten days later, on 30 December, from kidney and liver failure.
+Sotil was 75.